French Bulldog Dachshund Mix: France and Germany United

 Dachshund

 Badger Dogs are feisty pups with a lot of energy and attitude.
-They retained most of their hunting instincts and thrive outdoors where they can sniff and explore.
+They retained most of their hunting instincts and thrived outdoors, where they could sniff and explore.
 They tend to be strong-willed and disobedient if you don’t train them correctly.

-Dachshunds are also very loyal and protective of their owners, so they make excellent watchdogs.
+Dachshunds are also very loyal and protective of their owners, making excellent watchdogs.
 With this in mind, they can become heavy barkers if you miss a step or two in training.

 Training a Dachshund French Bulldog mix

 We cannot stress enough the importance of training for any breed.
 Dogs need to understand boundaries and commands, not to please the owners, but to stay safe.
-Integrating a pup into the pack is essential for them to be happy and relaxed as well.
+Integrating a pup into the pack is essential for them to be happy and relaxed.

 New owners may struggle with training, but with a little guidance, the process should not be too challenging.
-Take a look at our article on Dachshund potty training, you may find it useful.
+Look at our article on Dachshund potty training; you may find it helpful.
 Here are some other tips if you happen to be a first-time owner.

 The training process should consist of three parts: